evilnose/PyRKViewer/docs/source/Tutorial.rst

 A brief guide to help you use and understand version 1.

 Once you have completed all applicable steps in Quick Start run the application and wait for it to open.
 The main window will pop up and look like the following:
+Follow the steps in :ref:`Quick Start<QuickStart>` to install and run SBCoyote.
+When the application starts the first thing you will see is the main window below.

 .. image:: ../fotos/S1.png